 Interested in credit counselling to help with debt?
 Check out this infographic.

-How to Choose a Credit Counselling Agency?
+How to Choose a Credit Counselling Agency in Newfoundland and Labrador?

 So, if you decide that credit counselling is something you want to consider, the next step is to find out which credit counselling agency you want to work with.
 But how do you choose the right agency?

 If you are in St. Johns or another large city in Newfoundland and Labrador, there is a good chance there are multiple agencies to choose from.
 The most important thing you should do is research your choices online.
 For starters, the internet should have a ton of ratings and reviews.
 You could also get some real-life accounts from different places, then see if any of your family members or friends have used credit counselling before.